Delete a DreamHost WordPress install

 Delete the WordPress install

-When you're ready, click the Delete all Files button.
+When you're ready, scroll down to Permanently Remove WordPress and click the Remove button.
 A warning message appears, prompting you to confirm your choice.
-Click Ok to proceed.
+Click Proceed with Removal to submit the request.

 Delete the database

-When you click Delete all Files, only the files on the web server are deleted.
+When you click Proceed with Removal, only the files on the web server are deleted.
 Your WordPress database remains in your panel untouched.

 To delete your database, navigate to the MySQL Databases page and click the Delete DB button to the right of your database.